Racknar0/test_ariadna-REACT-NEXTJS/README.md

-# JSONPlaceholder API CRUD Application
+# JSON LANDING PAGE - REACT

 This is a landing application that interacts with a JSON to render movies.